Learn more about Alyssa Reynoso-Morris, Author and Speaker.

 Prior to this, Alyssa interned for Parvati Swayamrojgaar, a microfinance organization working to break the poverty cycle in the slums of India, taught English at an orphanage in Tanzania, and facilitated the establishment of the Women’s Witness Protection Program for the International Criminal Tribunal for Rwanda.

-She also assembled a team of 70 volunteers that worked to build an aquaponic unit (a system that grows fish and crops without waste) and a water purification system in an under-resourced community in the Dominican Republic.
+She also assembled a team of 70 volunteers who worked to build an aquaponic unit (a system that grows fish and crops without waste) and a water purification system in an under-resourced community in the Dominican Republic.
 Her team fundraised, wrote grants, and developed lesson plans focused on sustainable development.

 As for her writing journey, she was awarded a Yuyi Morales Diversity and More Merit Scholarship in 2020 for the Craft and Business of Writing Children's Picture Books course offered through the Children’s Book Academy.
 She earned a Las Musas Mentorship and an Editor-Writer Mentorship from The Word for picture books in 2020.
 She was also selected as a mentee through the PB Chat Mentorship program but withdrew due to being offered representation.